TransBioInfoLab/ad-meta-analysis/README.md

 (2) coMethDMR approach - we performed cohort specific analysis for genomic regions first.
 First, coMethDMR selects co-methylated sub-regions within the contiguous genomic regions.
 Next, we summarized methylation M values within these co-methylated sub-regions using medians and tested them against AD Braak stage.

-We adjusted for potential confounding factors including age at death, sex, batch, and proportion of different cell types.
-The cohort specific p-values for each contiguous genomic region were then combined across cohorts using fixed effects meta-analysis model (or random effects model if test of heterogeneity had p-value was less than 0.05).
+We adjusted for potential confounding factors including age at death, sex, batch, and estimated proportions of neurons.
+The cohort specific p-values for each contiguous genomic region were then combined across cohorts using fixed effects meta-analysis model (or random effects model if test of heterogeneity p-value was less than 0.05).

-Note that the coMethDMR approach allowed us to assess between cohort heterogeneities for genomic regions.
+Note that the coMethDMR approach also allowed us to assess between cohort heterogeneities for genomic regions.

 | File                 | HTML |
 |----------------------|----------------------|